rebelsky/csc207c/_mps/fraction-calculator.md

   Each student should submit their own responses to this project.
 You may consult other students in the class as you develop your solution.
 If you receive help from anyone, make sure to cite them in your responses.
 link: true
 ---
-_Warning: This assignment is still being updated for Fall 2024._

 You goal in this project is to build a calculator (or perhaps many calculators) that (a) uses fractions as its basic numeric type and (b) includes registers.
-A register is a named storage area.
+(A register is a named storage area, much like a vriable.)

 ## Project setup